 Megan Darby joined Climate Home in 2014 and became the editor in 2021.
+She is on maternity leave until September 2023.
 In her reporting career, Megan rocked the boat at UN shipping talks, told the inside story of the “lionesses” behind net zero and explored what climate migration looks like in Bangladesh.
 Her previous job at Utility Week taught her the difference between energy and electricity.
 Now her role is to make space for quality climate journalism to flourish.
 If all goes to target, she will reach retirement age in a net zero emissions society – but as a journalist, she doesn’t take that on trust.

 [email protected] (secure email – use only for sensitive information)

 Zak Derler joined Climate Home News in 2018 and became the associate editor of branded content the following year.
 The role has allowed him to report on diverse angles of the global climate crisis including Inuit-led Arctic shipping policies, the importance of energy efficiency for smart cities, and the role of observational satellites to monitor changes in Earth’s climate variables.

-Joe Lo joined Climate Home News as a reporter in 2020 after stints writing about container shipping, Scotland and British politics.
+Joe Lo has been news editor at Climate Home News since 2023.
+He joined as a reporter in 2020 after stints writing about container shipping, Scotland and British politics.
 He’s particularly interested in where ‘investment protection’ meets the climate and has reported on this issue in Grenada, Slovenia and across Europe and Asia.
 His climate reporting highlight was two weeks at Cop26 in Glasgow, watching the final deal dramatically get done.